 We will attempt to make all decisions about publication with aesthetic quality as our primary concern.
 We ask that you be conscious of length issues.
 Please submit no more than five poems or three flash fiction/nonfiction pieces.
 For longer works, please limit the number of submissions to two.
 No single piece should be longer than about 15 typed, double-spaced pages.

-We ask that you submit your written work electronically through our Submittable form.
+We ask that you submit your written work and visual work electronically through our Submittable form.
 Please note that we read work anonymously.
-While you’ll record your name on this submission form, you must delete your name from each page of your poems, stories, or essays before attaching them to the form through the browser.
+While you’ll record your name on this submission form, you must delete your name from each page of your art, poems, stories, or essays before attaching them to the form through the browser.
 We will read work only if it’s submitted anonymously.
-If you have difficulty submitting through our website, send us an email at email@example.com.
+If you have difficulty submitting through our website, send us an email at firstname.lastname@example.org.

 Visual art may be in color or black and white but must be submitted as a Google Drive Folder to email@example.com.
 The file name should only include the the title of the artwork.
 The Google Drive link should be pasted in the body of an email with the subject “Art Submission.”

 We request that you do not submit the same work more than once, unless you’ve been invited to do so.
 If your work is not accepted, however, we invite you to submit your work in the next yearly cycle.

 If we publish you once, we’d love to see more of your work in the future!

 Text should be double-spaced, 12 pt.
 Times New Roman or other standard font.
 Each piece should be saved as its own file.
 We can accept Word documents (.doc or .docx) and text documents (.rtf) only.

 Visual art may be in JPEG, GIF or TIFF format only.
 Color coding can be RBG, CMYK or Grayscale.
 Images should have a resolution of at least 300 dpi at 5 inches wide by 7 inches high (1500 pixels wide by 2100 pixels high).
 Our printed page is 5×7 inches.